I’ve never understood what it was like to lose one’s faith, until the day after the election.

 We in the cities, we on the political left, we who aren’t part of this “silent majority” should have never underestimated the severity of white fragility.
 For the past few decades, the left has shamed white people for the problems that minorities face.
 Well guess what, it seems that they (I’m white FYI) didn’t like it very much.
 White people do not want to be shamed for the problems of others.
 Our country is founded on the idea that everyone can succeed if they just work hard enough.
 Democrats have rejected this idea, which is so central to American identity and instead, placed the blame for people’s financial struggles squarely on the shoulders of white and rich people.
 Trump voters seemingly do not care so much about the discussion of race or gender (because they’ve benefited from their own privilege and don’t want to give it up).
 The political Left/Democrats have placed so much emphasis on social justice that they/we have forgotten that people’s priorities are primarily about themselves, about their own family.
 “How can I put food on the table for my children?”.
 “Do I feel safe from extremist terrorism?”.
 “Am I being persecuted for my Christian religion?”
 (No, they’re not, but they do feel that way).
 We can laugh at these fears and mock them but that only drives their rage, their frustration.
 Calling them deplorables only emboldens them in their perceived victimhood, that they are under persecution by the liberal elites.
 Our social fabric has been changing very rapidly and many people were and are not ready for it (although, people are never ready for societal change).
 They feel that this change has been forced upon them.
 There is a vast sense of cultural and economic anxiety among working-class whites.
 These worries that they have are entirely understandable.
 I empathize with them.
 I think that I now, possibly, understand them to some degree, even though I believe they put their trust in the wrong person.
 While the Left focused their attention on the downtrodden, the poor, those that need help the most, they left a gaping hole of angry, white, disillusioned Americans that were/are looking for an answer.
 These are the people in the middle and not just the middle class, but I mean literally the middle.
 The middle of the country, the middle of ideology, middle-aged.
 Their jobs are being destroyed, dwindling away through automation, migrant workers, offshore jobs, and Trump touched on all of that.
 He gave them an answer.
 He gave them hope.
 With statements such as “Build a wall” and “Ban all Muslims”, he spread xenophobic fear and placed blame on immigrants like so many demagogues before him to garner support, but these are still technically (proposed) solutions.
 The sad irony is that he himself was one of the many responsible for these problems.
 He uses offshore workers to make his ties and his campaign hats.
 He uses migrant workers to build his golf courses.
 He promises change but he is the wrong change agent.
 He had the right message for his voting base but he is the wrong messenger.
 Hopefully, next election, we will not forget the “silent majority”.

-All of that being said, we cannot ignore a harsh truth that we now must face.
+All of that being said, we cannot ignore the harsh truth that this election has brought to light.

 Let’s not forget who this man really is: